 Why start seeds indoors?

 Growing plants from seeds is a lot of fun.
-I am always amazed, at how out of a dry little something (seed) a new plant grows and produces delicious fruits that contain the same seed to produce new plants.
+I am always amazed at how out of a dry little something (seed) a new plant grows and produces delicious fruits that contain the same seed to produce new plants.

-To start plants from seed also saves money.
+Starting plants from seed also saves money.
 It isn’t a lot of work, but you can start a lot of seedlings yourself for the price of buying one plant.

 What do you need to start seeds indoors?